Philosophy lacks a fashion sense, while Theory is a perpetual fashion victim.

 If you are an atheist who believes in free markets or who believes evolution applies to history or culture you are not an atheist after all.

-Being literally misanthropic is terribly drear, but being figuratively misantropic is contrarily dear.
+Being literally misanthropic is no less paradoxical than being figuratively misantropic.

 It isn't an accident that "Un-PC" is the tag always accompanying an ugly lie someone more privileged uses to bully someone more precarious.